 E.B.
 Gage and W.F.
 Staunton wanted to revive mining in town.
 In May 1900 they formed the Tombstone Consolidated Mining Company.
 They bought 96 good, local claims.
 Their plan:

 Frank Murphy was its major player.
 An experienced railroader, his goal: get the railroad from Charleston over to Tombstone.
-It was needed for efficient delivery of company supplies and equipment.
+Needed for efficient delivery of company supplies and equipment.
 For years Tombstone hoped for this line.

 Murphy got Phelps-Dodge to sponsor the line.
 Work began July 29, 1902.
 They used second-hand rail, it reached town, was ready to go on March 25, 1903.
 Two box cars used for a temporary station, at the end of 4th Street.
 The line was usable by April 1903 and fully finished by January 1906.

 Advanced water pumping equipment was installed.
-A crew hired to run the pumps.
-Some pumped water used for steam power.
+A crew hired to run the pumps and make steam.

-Tombstone Consolidated Mining Company's success inspired others to get back to mining.
-Soon thereafter, November 1906, a bump up in silver price also benefited the town.
+Tombstone Consolidated Mining Company's success inspired others to return to mining.
+Soon thereafter, November 1906, a bump up in silver price also benefited Tombstone.
 Happy miners received a pay raise!

 It's April 21, 1907, 1 p.m.
 Charles Gage hitched his horse near the Southeast corner of 5th and Toughnut Streets.
 The horse started stumbling, Gage tried to figure out what's wrong.
 The horse, and the wagon all disappeared into a caved in hole!
 Gage was right on the edge!!